apache/nuttx/configs/b-l475e-iot01a/README.txt

         packet correction.

         Trying again with HC1 compression, I see other isses.
-The first frame is received correctly, the following frames have an incorrect packet length.
+The first frame is received correctly, but the following frames have an incorrect packet length and generate RX FIFO errors.
+Forcing the send size to 12 bytes of payload in apps/examples/udp (vs 96), eliminates this problem and the broadcast works well.

         There is probably another issue related to broadcast TX setup: If we are sending to the multicast or broadcast address, should we